QuantScientist/mxnet-gsoc-yunyan-application/README.md

 - Keep reading codes and get familiar with MXNet.
 Probably submit perfect implementation of issue of `lr_gradient`.
 - Generate formal PDF via LaTex.
-- Mentor review and submit to Google.
+- Mentor review and submit to Google by Mar 14.